 Note that in Texas, a court will deny any recovery to the plaintiff if they are more than 50% responsible for their injuries in an accident.

-Should I File a Police Report After an Accident?
+Should I File a Police Report After a Motorcycle Crash?

-Even if you don’t believe you’re hurt, it is imperative that you contact the police and insist the investigating officer file a report immediately after an accident.
+Even if you don't believe you're hurt, it is imperative that you contact the police and insist the investigating officer file a report immediately after a motorcycle crash.
 Many times, if the injured party does not require an ambulance, police departments will try to balk at preparing a report.

 Furthermore, injuries may not be immediately discoverable until days or months later.
 As such, if you have any doubts about your health after a collision, the safest decision is to accept an ambulance.
 The cost of the ambulance and emergency room will be part of and support the value of your claim.

-Moreover, insurance carriers and courts typically rely on a police report prepared at the accident scene to help determine liability and damage claims.
+Moreover, insurance carriers and courts typically rely on a police report prepared at the accident scene to help determine liability and damage claims from motorcycle accident victims.

 You should contact an experienced Fort Worth motorcycle accident attorney if you believe you may have been hurt in a motorcycle accident because of another's negligence.